 – Izzy, Habit Coach and second year Occupational Therapy student.

-As a Habit Coach, you will support therapists to implement a therapy plan that enables a person with a disability to achieve the everyday tasks and moments that many take for granted, and to work towards achieving their life goals.
+Your healthcare assistant job duties involve supporting therapists to implement therapy plans.
+These enable people with disabilities to achieve the everyday tasks and moments that many take for granted, and to work towards achieving their life goals.

-Here are some of the activities our Habit Coaches did last week:
+Here are some of the jobs our Habit Coaches did last week:

-- Worked alongside a therapist at a person’s home, to understand their goals, strengths and interests, and strategies to help them achieve those goals.
+- Worked alongside a therapist at a person’s home to understand their goals, strengths and interests, and developed strategies to help them achieve those goals.

-- Worked independently with the person in their home and local community, for three hours, to put in place habits and routines.
+- Worked independently with the person in their home and local community to put in place habits and routines.

-For example, our Habit Coach Connor, supported his client to make his own breakfast, do his laundry, create a grocery list and accompanied him to the supermarket, because his client’s goal is to move out of his parents’ house and into his own home.
+For example, our Habit Coach Connor supported his client to make his own breakfast, do his laundry and create a grocery list.
+Then accompanied him to the supermarket, because the client’s goal is to move out of his parents’ house and into his own home.